Pineapple217/mb/README.md

-# mb
+# About

 Mb is as a micro blog server that aims to be small, fast and self contained.
 It was heavly inspired by [this porject](https://github.com/l1mey112/me.l-m.dev) that was writen in V. I rewrote it in Go in a mutch cleaner fashion and added features.
-The main simularaties that are left is the philosophy and the visuals (with are improved for mobile).
+The main simularaties that are left is the philosophy and the visuals (which are improved for mobile).

 ## Features